6 Surprising Facts About Composing Music for Video Games

 As a composer, you know how to set the tone, evoke emotions in your audience and write to support story as well as how to orchestrate, record, mix and master.
 A game composer needs to do all of that, plus master techniques for non-linear composing and production.

-Because you don’t know when various story elements will actually happen (it depends on the player), when composing for video games you have to write your music to be flexible, and know how to quickly change from “wandering around” music to” battling for your life,” while not sounding obvious or abrupt.
+Because you don’t know when various story elements will actually happen (it depends on the player's actions from moment to moment), when composing for video games you have to write your music to be flexible, and know how to quickly change from “wandering around” music to” battling for your life,” while not sounding obvious or abrupt.
 Game composers also need to be able to write music that can be arranged and pieced together so as to not sound repetitive—even when the player plays the game multiple times-- and to know the specific game music tools that enable that flexibility.

 When you write music for a game, you will have technical limitations placed on you that affect how you need to compose your music.